Get Tech Tips

-I’m thankful that I started in the trade during a time of radio dispatch before cell phones were popular and even before Nextel chatter became a thing (remember Nextel).
-Back then our favorite entertainment was listening to little dispatch dramas and techs helping one-another with diagnosis.
+I'm thankful that I started in the trade during a time of radio dispatch before cell phones were popular, even before Nextel chatter became a thing (remember Nextel?).
+Back then, our favorite entertainment was listening to little dispatch dramas and techs helping one another with diagnosis.

-Nowadays many helpers / trainees / apprentices and techs alike turn to their phones for entertainment between calls.
-If you have had a young person working with you who was on there phone all the time how did that work out for them?
+Nowadays, many helpers, trainees, apprentices, and techs alike turn to their phones for entertainment between calls.
+If you have had a young person working with you who was on their phone all the time, how did that work out for them?

 The Random Guesser

-I once rode with a guy who would guess what the next problem would be before we got there.
+I once rode with a guy who would guess the next problem before we got there.

-He actually wasn’t a bad tech and this was just his way of entertaining himself, but his method of pre-diagnostic guessing was all based on the dreaded “I’ve seen that before” rather than a solid diagnostic approach based on observation and measurement.
+He actually wasn't a bad tech, and this was just his way of entertaining himself, but his method of pre-diagnostic guessing was all based on the dreaded “I've seen that before,” not a solid diagnostic approach based on observation and measurement.

 The common thread?
-All of these techs were busy engaging (or disengaging) their minds in lot of things that weren’t making them better at their jobs.
+All of these techs were busy engaging (or disengaging) their minds in things that weren't making them better at their jobs.

 The Diagnosis Game

-There were a few techs that really taught me and this teaching often happened on the drives between calls and it came in four flavors
+There were a few techs who really taught me.
+This teaching often happened on the drives between calls, and it came in four flavors:

 - Discussing what and why we did what we did at the last call